awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-checklist-manifest-instr.md

 + minLength: 30
 + maxLength: 255
 **dependencies**
-A list of all first level dependencies that are required for a user to successfully build this package and which can be retrieved by a Git, Subversion, or Mercurial source code host\.
+A list of all first\-level dependencies that are required for a user to successfully build this package and which can be retrieved by a Git, Subversion, or Mercurial source code host\.
 Don't include dependencies that are not available through Git, SVG, or hg\.
 Don't include dependencies used for tests, documentation generation, or development\.
-To ensure a good experience for the general public, we recommend that you avoid listing dependencies that are gated or private\.
+To promote a good experience, we recommend you avoid listing dependencies that are gated or private\.
 + type: array
 + required: false
 + minLength: 0